-My earliest intention was always to write my own music and by default be the band/orchestra.
-I started to realise this ambition when in 1973 I asked a couple of friends in high school to join me in what was initially more of a concept than a fully realised idea.
-That band went on to become The Saints who are to this day a fairly highly regarded and influential band in Australia and internationally.
+Kuepper’s earliest intention was always to write his own music and by default be in a band.
+He started to realise this ambition when in 1973, he asked a couple of friends in high school to join him in what was initially more of a concept than a fully realised idea.
+That band went on to become The Saints, who are to this day highly regarded and influential band nationally and internationally.
 The Saints recorded three albums between late 1976 and early 1978 in London.
-Each album was different to the other and each album pretty much achieved what I wanted artistically if not commercially.

-When The Saints weren't able to continue I returned to Australia to form my next band Laughing Clowns.
-The Clowns drew on some of the avant-jazz influences I picked up in the UK but were determinedly not a jazz-rock thing.
-Described by critics as the most singular and original band to ever come out of Australia, we played widely across the country determined to minimise the divide between the inner city and outer suburbs.
-The band toured extensively in the UK and Europe and was in fact the first and perhaps only Australian band to play the then Czechoslovak Socialist Republic, admittedly without official sanction in 1983.
-We recorded five albums between 1979 and 1984 independently before the toils of touring and the logistical problems of running a total outsider ensemble took their toll and I reluctantly put the band to bed.
+When The Saints weren't able to continue, Kuepper returned to Australia to form Laughing Clowns.
+The Clowns drew on some of the avant-jazz influences picked up in the UK, but were determinedly not a jazz-rock outfit.
+The band toured extensively in the UK and Europe, and was the first (and perhaps only) Australian band to play the then Czechoslovak Socialist Republic, admittedly without official sanction, in 1983.
+The band independently recorded five albums between 1979 and 1984.

-In 1985 I decided the only sustainable way forward as an independent musician was to go solo and to engage musicians on a project by project basis.
-During this time I've recorded and released in the vicinity of 50 albums, been involved in soundtracks for radio productions and films, including from 2015 the highly regarded Last Cab to Darwin.
+In 1985, Kuepper decided the only sustainable way forward as an independent musician was to go solo and to engage musicians on a project-by-project basis.
+During this time, he recorded and released in the vicinity of 50 albums and was involved in soundtracks for radio productions and films, including 2015’s highly regarded Last Cab to Darwin.